We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-According to the company website, its Everscroll lenses block 90% of the blue light from electronic devices.
-Additionally, its frame selection emphasizes a classic, fashionable style.
-Most frames also feature different shades, including black, clear, or tortoise.
+According to the company’s website, its Everscroll lenses block 90% of the blue light from electronic devices.
+The frames have classic, fashionable styles and come in black, clear, or tortoise.

-However, 7% of the reviews were less favorable, with comments suggesting poor customer service and a yellow tint in the glasses that caused glare at certain angles.
+However, 7% of the reviews were less favorable, with comments suggesting poor customer service and a yellow tint to the glasses that caused glare at certain angles.

 How to order

-MVMT does not currently offer prescription lenses with its blue light-blocking glasses.
-After browsing the available designs, a person can select the glasses they wish to buy, check the fitting details, and continue their purchase.
+After browsing the designs online, a person can select the glasses they wish to buy, check the fitting details, and complete their purchase.

 Shipping, warranty, and returns

-- Warby Parker: This major online eyewear retailer also has physical retail outlets.
-With its home try-on option, the company mails people up to five frames to try at home for free.
+- Warby Parker: This online eyewear retailer also has physical stores.
+A person can opt for the company’s home try-on service, which involves choosing up to five frames online and having them shipped for free.
 In addition, Warby Parker can add blue light-filtering lenses to any frame for an additional fee, with or without a prescription.

-- Felix Gray: Emphasizing unisex frames, Felix Gray offers prescription, nonprescription, and reading glasses with blue light-bocking lenses.
-The company has two different types of blue light lenses that reportedly filter up to 15 times more blue light than others.
-They also offer sleep glasses for those who use electronic screens late in the evening —these filter up to 23 times more blue light than some other models.
+- Felix Gray: Felix Gray offers prescription, nonprescription, and reading glasses with blue light-blocking lenses in unisex frames.
+The company has two types of blue light lenses, and these reportedly filter up to 15 times more blue light than others.
+They also sell “sleep glasses” for those who use their devices late in the evening.
+These filter up to 23 times more blue light than some other models.

-- TIJN: This company’s range of blue light-blocking glasses offers many different frame styles and colors that claim to relieve eye fatigue.
+- TIJN: This company’s wide range of blue light-blocking glasses has many style and color options.

-Spending longer amounts of time looking at a computer screen, tablet, or cellphone can be strenuous to the eyes.
-The American Optometric Association (AOA) states that digital eye strain, also known as computer vision syndrome (CVS), includes the following symptoms:
+Spending longer amounts of time looking at a computer screen, tablet, or cell phone can strain the eyes.
+The American Optometric Association (AOA) notes that digital eye strain, also known as computer vision syndrome, can cause: